ox-vgg/wise/README.md

 </ul>

 ## Documentation

 The WISE open source software is developed and maintained by the Visual Geometry Group ([VGG](https://www.robots.ox.ac.uk/~vgg/software/wise/)) at the University of Oxford.

 Here are some documents for users and developers of WISE.

 - [Install](docs/Install.md) : describes the process for installing WISE
 - [User Guide](docs/UserGuide.md) : demonstrates the usage of WISE using a sample video dataset
 - Developer Resources
+  - [Data Loading](docs/data-loading.md): describes interface for loading media files
   - [Feature Extractor](docs/FeatureExtractor.md) : guide for creating new feature extractors in WISE
   - [Tests](docs/Tests.md) : describes the software testing process for WISE
   - [FeatureStore](docs/FeatureStore.md) : describes the data structure containing the extracted features

 ## Contact